William Zhou: Chalk.com

 Zhou received the inspiration for Chalk.com as he observed the administrative workload from his own high school teachers.
 He noticed that teachers are overwhelmed with tasks such as lesson planning, assessment, and evaluation.
 Zhou created Planboard to help teachers plan their lessons easier.
 Planboard received $25,000 from the University of Waterloo Velocity Venture Fund in 2012.

 By mid-2013, Planboard had gained significant users.
 Zhou participated in the Lightspeed Ventures' Summer Fellowship.
 Planboard placed second in the Singapore Management University Lee Kuan Yew Global Business Plan Competition.
 Planboard also partnered with the Ontario Teachers' Federation to provide ready made lesson plan resources.

 In 2014, Chalk.com, the parent company of Planboard, expanded into assessment tools.
 Today, Chalk.com is used in over 20,000 schools and has over 200,000 teachers.

+In 2017, Blackboard Inc. and Chalk.com announced a partnership to deliver a best-in-class digital gradebook and portfolio for K-12 educators.
+The offering will provide teachers and parents with insights into student performance.